 |Philosophy of Mind||Logic and Mathematics||Social and Political||Philosophy of Science||Ethics|

 |Social and Political||Philosophy of Language||Aesthetics||Philosophy of Language||Philosophy of Language|

 |Metaphysics||Philosophy of Mind||Philosophy of Science||Philosophy of Religion||Social and Political|

 |Philosophy of Science||Philosophy of Science||Philosophy of Religion||Logic and Mathematics||Aesthetics|

 |Philosophy of Language||Metaphysics||History of Philosophy||History of Philosophy||History of Philosophy|

-History of Philosophy looks quite strong during the second era, then falls away in the third era.
-This might make you sceptical of my story that its is largely Ryle’s fault.
-But note that a huge proportion of the History papers in this era are in Philosophy and Phenomenological Research.
-At that time PPR was taking the third word in its name really seriously, and I’m classifying phenomenology papers as part of History.
-This table shouldn’t change your view on the impact Ryle had on History in the philosophy journals.
+History of philosophy looks quite strong during the second era, then falls away in the third era.
+This might make one sceptical of my story that it is to do with Ryle’s ascension to the editorship of Mind.
+But note that a huge proportion of the history papers in this era are in Philosophy and Phenomenological Research.
+At that time PPR was taking the third word in its name really seriously, and I’m classifying phenomenology papers as part of history.
+This table shouldn’t change your view on the impact Ryle becoming editor of Mind had on history in the philosophy journals.

 I’ve been suspicious of the idea that there was a positivism-driven drop in metaphysics.
 So it is only fair to note that by this measure (though seemingly no other) there really is a drop in metaphysics in the postwar era.